QubitPi/Ostwind/docs/docs/logging-guidelines.md

 - A non-critical service is unavailable or is having trouble.
 It's possible that the issue will correct itself, but that depends on the service.

   For example, the Swift response cache might be having errors or timing out.
-This won't prevent Athena from correctly responding to the request, but it may not be as fast due to the cache not working.
+This won't prevent Ostwind from correctly responding to the request, but it may not be as fast due to the cache not working.

 ### Info

-Should be used to indicate status and telemetry for each HTTP request processed, as well as non-recurring events and information about the state of Athena.
-It is expected that Athena will be running at the `Info` logging level when running in production.
+Should be used to indicate status and telemetry for each HTTP request processed, as well as non-recurring events and information about the state of Ostwind.
+It is expected that Ostwind will be running at the `Info` logging level when running in production.
 As such, the information logged at this level should be the information needed for monitoring purposes, meaning that it effectively answers "Is the application healthy?" and "How is the application being used?"